 If you are the executor of an estate, obtaining a grant of probate is the first step.
 Once probate is granted by the Supreme Court of Western Australia, you will need to collect all assets and liabilities and then distribute the estate according to the deceased’s Will.
 Homevisitwills can help guide you through this process.

 If there is a Will, probate is the process by which the Will is proved, by the Court, to be valid.

-We can assist with applications to obtain a Grant of Probate.
+Once you have determined that you need to apply for a grant of probate, you may instruct a lawyer to prepare and file an application for a grant of Probate.
+Lawyers at Homevisitwills can assist with applications to obtain a Grant of Probate.
 Homevisitwills have fixed price fees, which will be discussed with you when we meet, therefore you will have certainty about the costs.

 Letters of Administration